gSpera/tmpl/README.md

 tmpl(short for template) is a simple tool made in Go which combines a template file and data in a single file.

-tmpl tries to be simple, no recursive path support, neither the possibility tio use multiple files at once, this because tmpl is mainly aimed to scripts and tools like Make
+tmpl tries to be simple, no recursive path support, neither the possibility to use multiple files at once, this because tmpl is mainly aimed to scripts and tools like Make

 Syntax